-Sanitary Sewer Fund (#002) The 2023 Township Manager Recommended Budget does not include an increase at this time.
-However, based on 2023 RHM rate increases, the Township will almost certainly require a rate increase to generate the revenue needed to meet the higher RHM costs.
-The current rate is \$8.89 per 1,000 gallons of water used (provided by Aqua).
-Should an increase be needed, the amount would aim for breakeven, being sure that necessary expenditures (RHM being the largest) are covered.
+Sanitary Sewer Fund (#002) The 2023 Board Approved Budget includes an increase of \$1.27 to balance the budget and account for the increasing pass-through costs by RHM for water treatment.
+The 2022 rate of \$8.89 per 1,000 gallons of water used (provided by Aqua) has been increased to \$10.16 per 1,000 gallons of water.
 For the last five years, the Township has been chasing that breakeven point, but it's proven to be difficult given the RHM expense spikes.
-In fact, the Township has approved fee increases in 2018 - 2020 and again in 2022, yet the revenue generated still falls short of keeping up with expenses.
+In fact, the Township approved fee increases in 2018 - 2020 and again in 2022, yet the revenue generated still falls short of keeping up with expenses.
+The Township will continue to evaluate the fees required each year and begin to build in a capital component to the fee structure to support the increasing capital construction projects required to keep the system operational.
 The table below shows the sewer rent rate history going back to 2012.
 Please see the Sewer Fund #002 detail later in this budget report for more information.

+Stormwater Fee

-Stormwater Fee Fund (#004) The Board Approved Budget keeps the stormwater fee at the original amount of \$29.00 per unit.
+The Board Approved Budget keeps the stormwater fee at the original amount of \$29.00 per unit.
 When adopted, the Township pledged to keep the fee at \$29.00 per unit for the first five years.
-2021 marks the eighth year that the fee will be levied.
+2023 marks the tenth year that the fee will be levied.
 The stormwater fee and associated expenses are accounted for in the Township's Stormwater Management Fund #004.